 While megachurches have sprung up all over the country and are booming in buildings designed for contemporary worship (with proper staging, lights and sound), traditional churches have tried to get in on the action.
 However, I’ve seen many a traditional church in a traditional building hang a “Contemporary Service!” sign out front indicating the (stepchild) group meets in a stinky gym or dingy basement, whilst the implied “real” worship service meets in the plush main sanctuary.

-Perhaps we’ve reached the tipping point – those contemporary services are about ready to take over the church and the sanctuary.
+I think we’ve reached the tipping point – those contemporary services are starting to take over the church and the sanctuary.

-This past Sunday, Greenville, SC’s venerable Christ Church (dating back to 1820 and one of the largest Episcopal churches in America) experienced a Worship Service Switch – their contemporary service was held for the first time in the main sanctuary and the traditional service has moved to a smaller chapel.
-(Read more about it and hear them rehearsing one of my HymnCharts arrangements.)
+Back in 2014 Greenville, SC’s venerable Christ Church (dating back to 1820 and one of the largest Episcopal churches in America) experienced a Worship Service Switch – their contemporary service was held for the first time in the main sanctuary and the traditional service has moved to a smaller chapel.
+(Read more about it in the local paper.)

 Over the next few years, churches with traditional worship spaces will face challenges as they experience the Service Switch.
 They’ll need to figure out how to transform a chancel into a stage by tastefully adding enhanced lighting, sound and projection to sanctuaries built for choirs, organs and hymnals.